 Before I took my first Royal Caribbean cruise I was a little confused about the dress code.
 I knew that Royal Caribbean had ‘formal nights’ but had no idea what the dress code actually meant in practice.
 Royal Caribbean have recently started referring to ‘wear your best’ nights which may be a replacement for the traditional formal nights.

-In this post, you’ll find dress code guidelines for all parts of a Royal Caribbean cruise.
-This is based on my experiences cruising with Royal Caribbean and examples from members of our Facebook group.
+In this post, you’ll find dress code guidelines for all parts of a Royal Caribbean cruise and we will look into if the dress codes are actually enforced.

 What Is The Dress Code on a Royal Caribbean Cruise?

 There is no specific day time dress code on a Royal Caribbean cruise.
 The dress codes for dinner range from casual to formal depending on which night of the cruise it is.
 Guests will be told in advance about the dress codes that are in place.

 Daytime Dress Code

 What Is The Daytime Dress Code on Royal Caribbean Cruises?

 You’ll be pleased to hear that there isn’t a specific dress code when it comes to onboard dress during the day.
 Cruisers are invited to wear whatever they feel comfortable in.
 This is pretty standard within the cruising industry, even the cruise lines with the strictest evening dress codes do not have dress codes during the day.